cmonr/Eagle-ULPs/README.md

 __INSTRUCTIONS for svg2poly__

 svg2poly was made to handle Simple SVG files from Inkscape.
-When I was working on it, I found the SVG spec to be incredibly complicated, and non-coherent.
-Along with having to write my own stack for recursion (the scripting language isn't the powerful), I was only ever able to import Text in a very specific way.
+It can currently only handle text.

 _Inkscape_
 * Type out the text that you want.
 Format it and such.